Colorizing Git output

 There is a simple tweak to make working with Git a lot nicer that people often don't know about, or forget to do is turn on Git's ability to colorize its output.

-From the command line you can git config --global color.ui auto
+From the command line you can git config --global color.ui auto, or

 ~/.gitconfig